loongchh/TBXLibrary/README.md

 Notably, the `ent_dict` only includes terms of which there is entry in the source langauge.

-I wrote and published this simple function since I didn't find Python packages dealingwith the TBX format on GitHub.
+I wrote and published this simple function since I wasn't able to find Python packages dealing with TBX formats on GitHub.